-Established in 1965 as Algoma College, Algoma University was initially an affiliate of Laurentian University in Sudbury.
-In 1967, Algoma College began offering classes in portable building located at the Cambrian College site, now Sault College site.
+Established in Sault Ste.
+Marie in 1965 as Algoma College, Algoma University was initially an affiliate of Sudbury's Laurentian University.
+In 1967, Algoma College began offering classes in a portable building located on the site of what is now Sault College.
 Algoma College moved into its current location, the former Shingwauk Residential School building, in 1971.

-In 2008, Algoma University was granted its charter and with the charter, achieved full autonomous university status as Ontario’s 19th University.
-Algoma University now offers over 30 academic programs in a diverse range of fields and through three faculties: Faculty of Sciences, Faculty of Social Sciences and Faculty of Humanities.
+In 2008, after operating as Algoma University College for many years, Algoma University was granted its charter, achieving full autonomous university status as Ontario’s 19th University.
+The Algoma University Act, 2008 was amended in 2021 to authorize Algoma University to grant graduate degrees, certificates, and diplomas in any and all branches of teaching and learning.
+Algoma University now offers over 30 academic programs across three unique campuses (Brampton, Sault Ste.
+Marie, Timmins) in a range of diverse fields and through four faculties: Faculty of Business and Economics, Faculty of Cross-Cultural Studies, Faculty of Humanities & Social Sciences and Faculty of Science.

 Algoma University College Association signs an affiliation agreement with Laurentian University